Hear stories of smallpox, fire, and murder

-Venture into Vancouver’s earliest and most gruesome history this Halloween season.
-A time when Vancouver was the Granville Townsite, a violent frontier town that suffered a devastating fire, smallpox outbreaks, and unsolved murders.
+Venture into Vancouver’s earliest and most gruesome history on the Lost Souls a Gastown.
+A time when Vancouver was the Granville Townsite – wild frontier town that suffered a devastating fire, smallpox outbreaks, and unsolved murders.

 Designed for adult audiences, the Lost Souls of Gastown is both a walking tour and a theatre piece.
 Created by Forbidden Vancouver’s Chief Storyteller Will Woods – and based on documented Vancouver history – the plot weaves through back streets and alleyways to a dramatic finale in the heart of Gastown’s Maple Tree Square.